VyaliePythony/MORE.Tech4.0/README.md

     │
     ├── appdata            <- Volume with data for services │
-    ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
+    ├── requirments.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`
     └──├─ src              <- Source code for use in this project.
        │